 A sous vide machine might be the last thing you reach for when trying to recapture the magic of your barbecue smoker.
 But the truth is it’s nowhere near as difficult as you might think, and is a great alternative to BBQ smoking.
 Here’s how to sous vide tri-tip.

 As colder weather draws in, we’re all looking for ways to cook BBQ favorites in inventive ways that keep us in the warm without sacrificing everything that makes grilled food so special.

-Red meat can be a particular tough one to get right once the grill starts to become off-limits due to light or temperature constraints.
+Red meat can be a particular tough one to get right.
+Poor light and low temperatures can mean the grill is firmly off limits.

-Ideally I would reverse sear tri tip, but sometimes colder weather means we need to find away that doesn’t need being shut out in the cold.
+Ideally I would reverse sear tri-tip, but sometimes colder weather means we need to find a way that doesn’t leave you shut out in the cold.